Therapist Vs Psychologist Understanding The Difference

 Medically Reviewed By: Nicole Gaines, LPC

-Before proceeding and finding the right kind of help for your needs, it is first essential to understand the differences between a therapist and a psychologist.
+Before proceeding and finding the right kind of help for your needs, it is essential to understand the differences between a therapist and a psychologist.

 What Is A Psychologist?